ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-5-1.md

-Chapter Four: Techniques for Collaborative Problem-Solving and Decision-Making
+Techniques for Collaborative Problem-Solving and Decision-Making
 ==============================================================================